princemuel/kanban-task-manager/README.md

 # Kanban Task Manager

-A Kanban board is an easy-to-use agile project management tool using the Kanban methodology that helps you to visualize and manage workflows.
+The Kanban board is an easy-to-use agile project management tool using the Kanban methodology that helps you to visualize and manage workflows.
 It can be physical or digital and features columns representing stages of a process.
 Cards are used to track individual tasks and activities as they progress through the stages.

 ![Design preview](./preview.jpg)